github/docs/content/actions/automating-builds-and-tests/building-and-testing-java-with-ant.md

 This workflow performs the following steps:

 1. The `checkout` step downloads a copy of your repository on the runner.
-2. The `setup-java` step configures the Java 11 JDK by Adoptium.
+2. The `setup-java` step configures the Eclipse Temurin (Java) 17 JDK by Eclipse Adoptium.
 3. The "Build with Ant" step runs the default target in your `build.xml` in non-interactive mode.

 The default starter workflows are excellent starting points when creating your build and test workflow, and you can customize the starter workflow to suit your project’s needs.